epsilon537/boxlambda/_posts/22-04-06-requirement-analysis-first-pass.markdown

 - Onboard PDM microphone connector
 - USB HID for keyboard and mouse, with a clever adapter so keyboard and mouse present themselves to the FPGA as PS/2 devices.
 - VGA connector

+### Interesting Links

+[https://www.linusakesson.net/programming/poems-for-bugs](https://www.linusakesson.net/programming/poems-for-bugs) : A great talk from Linus Akesson about C64 coding, explaining why to this day people are still compelled to develop games and demos for this wonderful machine.